Theo-Selin/client/README.md

 ![image](https://user-images.githubusercontent.com/90902429/189618698-7f4d5bd4-4f7f-4543-ad53-ffc9b4d43a40.png)
 This API returns an array with three objects inside of it, so in this case, we don't need to specify what data to set the state as, we simply set all the data as our posts state:
 ![image](https://user-images.githubusercontent.com/90902429/189619320-ea93d7f7-fc9f-4a33-824e-584b31cd7851.png)
-We also need to collect this data differently since the structure differs from what's there originally so with this specific boilerplate I strongly recommend using wordpress.com.
+We also need to render this data differently since the structure differs from what's there originally so with this specific boilerplate I strongly recommend using wordpress.com.

+### Deployment
+You can find a live demo of this project here: https://cms-examination-client.vercel.app/ I've used vercel to deploy my frontend